Abstract analogues of flux as symplectic invariants: The two-torus

-Here, $e_{3,u} \in \mathit{CF}^0(L_{3,u},L_{3,u})$ represents the unit element, $\vartheta_{n,k}'(t)$ is the derivative of $\vartheta_{n,k}(t)$ with respect to the $t$ variable, and $b \in R$ is a constant depending on the details of the setup.
-This may require some more explanation.
-One adopts a Morse-Bott approach (see Section \ref{subsec:clean} below for more explanations and references) in which generators of $\mathit{CF}^*(L_{3,u},L_{3,u})$ correspond to the unique minimum and maximum of a Morse function on $L_{3,u}$.
+To check \eqref{eq:mu3} concretely, one can adopt a Morse-Bott approach (see Section \ref{subsec:clean} below for more explanations and references), in which generators of $\mathit{CF}^*(L_{3,u},L_{3,u})$ correspond to the unique minimum and maximum of a Morse function on $L_{3,u}$.
 Then \eqref{eq:mu3} is determined by counting triangles with sides on $(L_{3,u},L_1,L_2)$ and with an additional marked boundary point which goes through the minimum point.
-Figure \ref{fig:mu3} shows the universal cover $\tilde{T} = \R^2$, with three triangles.
+Figure \ref{fig:mu3} shows the universal cover $\tilde{T} = \bR^2$, with three triangles.
 If we choose the minimum to be the {\em white} dot, the resulting coefficient in $\mu^3_{\mathit{Fuk}(T)}(z_{2,u},w_1,y_{1,u})$ is

 If we move the minimum to the {\em black} dot, the coefficient changes to